 Do Checks Expire?

-Most checks expire.
+Most checks expire within six to twelve months.
 The only types of checks that do not expire are bank drafts, traveler’s checks, and certain types of money orders.

 If your bank/credit union allows you to cash or deposit a stale-dated check, remember that the check may still not clear.
 Sometimes, issuing institutions won’t honor the check if the account no longer holds sufficient funds or if the holder of the account requested a stop-payment on the check.

-Like government checks, payroll checks will often have expiration dates printed on them.
-If not, they usually expire six months after their issuance.
+Payroll checks often have expiration dates printed on them.
+If not, they usually expire six months after issuance.

 If a business doesn’t print an expiration date on their checks, the check will typically have the same expiration policy as a paycheck or personal check.
-Call the business directly to make sure this is the case.
+You might want to contact the business directly to make sure this is the case.

 Cashier’s Checks/Teller Checks/Certified Checks